 That said – Redfin still has one of the best broker websites out there and the new release they pushed out overnight continues to build on their industry leading interface.
 A few highlights from their press release:

-Redfin increased the frequency of listing updates from ten of its 16 member MLSs, allowing Redfin.com users to access new listing information as quickly as 15 minutes within a property’s being listed, re-priced or sold.The keys to a better virtual tour7 photography and videography tips for an eye-catching virtual tour READ MORE
+Redfin increased the frequency of listing updates from ten of its 16 member MLSs, allowing Redfin.com users to access new listing information as quickly as 15 minutes within a property’s being listed, re-priced or sold.Ready player one: how the new hybrid virtual brokerage can help you competeBrick and mortar brokerages can add virtual capabilities with a hybrid business model READ MORE

 No brainer.
 More frequency means better search results.
 I doubt in most markets these days that inventory is moving as quickly as it was a couple of years ago, so having this freshness isn’t necessarily going to give buyers an edge.
 But it still nice to have.